aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/25_CreateCFCoderDistro.md

 CloudFront provides global content delivery, TLS termination, and improved performance for your Coder deployment.
 This module will create a CloudFront distribution that sits in front of your AWS Load Balancer and updates the Coder configuration to use HTTPS.

-{{% notice info %}}
-CloudFront distributions can take 10-15 minutes to deploy globally.
-The process involves creating the distribution, waiting for deployment, and then updating the Coder configuration.
+::alert[CloudFront distributions can take 10-15 minutes to deploy globally.
+The process involves creating the distribution, waiting for deployment, and then updating the Coder configuration.]{type="info"}
-{{% /notice %}}

 #### Step 1: Retrieve Current Load Balancer Information